 A guest post by Mona Schouten and photos by Martijn Schouten

-Whether you are scuba certified or an avid snorkeler, Open water level one or Open water instructor, if you are up for it to brave the cold temperatures False Bay caters for anyone!
+Whether you are scuba certified or an avid snorkeler, if you are up to brave the cold temperatures False Bay caters for anyone!
 In this blog post I am going to do a break down on the most popular dive sites in False Bay!

 The Seals of False Bay

-There are a number of wrecks on the coastline but I have only explored two of them, the first one is so shallow that you can see it from the shore and you can easily access it from the beach!
-This one is called The Clan steward wreck, she arrived to Simonstown in 1914 from St Helena and anchored in the bay.
+There are a number of wrecks to see when diving in False Bay on the coastline, but I have only explored two of them.
+The first one is so shallow that you can see it from the shore.
+It can easily be accessed from the beach!
+This one is called The Clan steward wreck.
+She arrived to Simonstown in 1914 from St Helena and anchored in the bay.
 The well-known and dreaded South easterly wind picked up and caused the clan steward to drag her anchor.
 Unable to put another down, or to get the existing anchor to hold fast, she was gradually driven towards the shore where she eventually ran aground.